-A Substantial Amendment to the FY 2019-20 APP for the newly-funded CDBG-CV funds typically requires a thirty (30)-day public comment period; however, HUD has waived this requirement provided that no less than five (5) days are provided for public comments on each substantial amendment.
-Public comments regarding CDBG-CV funding to address COVID-19 prevention measures were asked to be submitted electronically or handwritten to Judy Shepard-Hall, Housing and Community Development Division, 200 Georgia Street or at judy.shepard-hall@cityofvallejo.net.
+A Substantial Amendment to the FY 2019-20 AAP for the newly-funded CDBG-CV funds typically requires a 30-day public comment period; however, HUD has waived this requirement provided that no less than five days are provided for public comments on each substantial amendment.
+Public comments regarding CDBG-CV funding to address COVID-19 prevention measures were asked to be submitted electronically or handwritten to the Housing and Community Development Manager.
 The public comment period ran from June 4, 2020 through June 11, 2020.

-The Public Hearing was held at the special meeting of the Housing and Community Development Commission on June 11, 2020 after 7:00 p.m.
-The City Council will review and adopt the Substantial Amendment regarding CDBG-CV funds on its regular meeting on June 23, 2020.
-Once approved, the documents are submitted to HUD for approval.
+The virtual Public Hearing was held during the special meeting of the Housing and Community Development Commission on June 11, 2020 after 7:00 p.m.
+A link during the meeting was made available to the public for comments.
+The City Council reviewed and adopted the Substantial Amendment regarding CDBG-CV funds during its regular meeting on June 23, 2020.
+The documents were submitted to HUD for approval.
 Upon receipt of final approval from HUD, the City can begin using the funds.